 Their toys can be found in different shops in Hanoi.
-In the future they hope to expand and help people with disabilities from another cities.
+In the future they hope to expand and help people with disabilities from other cities.
 Although it’s not always easy, Minh and the other co-founder don’t give up.

 The reason to continue is very personal.
 The deaf people we help are very young, 18-19 years old.
 I think I have to lead this company for them.
 We want them to have the chance to meet other people.
 Working with people with disabilities is challenging from a lot of points of view, but it also has good sides.
 The advantage of deaf people is that they almost never leave our company.
-They feel part of a family, they don’t want to change the job after we train and prepare them.
+They feel part of a family, they don’t want to change their job after we train and prepare them.
 What is more, they really follow the rules.
 They work 8 hours per day, as they are supposed to, they never cheat or try to work less than they should.
 They are very loyal and trustworthy.
 I believe that people with disabilities should work for themselves.
-We can earn for living.
-We can make products for the society.
+We can earn a living.
+We can make products for society.
 We also can do good, not only “normal” people.

 More about KymViet: kymviet.net